Jaynav04/Jaynav04/README.md

 - 🔭 I’m currently working on my final collaborative project to solve, analyze, or visualize a problem using machine learning (ML) as well other technologies we’ve learned.

-- 🌱 I’m currently learning Machine learning algorithms and predictive modeling
+- 🌱 I’m currently learning AWS SaaS Platform

 - 🤔 I’m currently on the job hunt so any tips or direction would be greatly appreciated!